 Shopify Plus

 Shopify is a commerce platform that allows anyone to set up an online store and sell their products.
-This connector includes the tables only available in Shopify Plus as well as the standard tables.
+This connector includes the tables only available in Shopify Plus (such as Users) as well as the standard tables.
+Weld syncs your Shopify data into your data warehouse and supports Reverse ETL to push customers and metafields back to Shopify.

 Features